-Partnered with the Michel Family Teaching Resources Center (TRC), the Student Educator Learning Factory (SELF) Design Studio serves as a makerspace where School of Education (SOE) students can learn and create with hands-on resources and activities.
+In partnership with the Michel Family Teaching Resources Center (TRC), the Student Educator Learning Factory (SELF) Design Studio is a dynamic makerspace where School of Education (SOE) students engage in hands-on learning and creative exploration.

-Collaboration with area teachers and PK-12 students helps prepare pre-service teachers to become educational leaders who will engage students with innovative and creative learning models.
-The SELF Design Studio offers opportunities for in-service and pre-service teachers to utilize a variety of emerging technologies and tools including 3D printers, robotics, art supplies, and circuitry kits.
+Through collaboration with area teachers and PK–12 students, the studio helps prepare pre-service educators to become innovative leaders.
+In-service and pre-service teachers alike benefit from access to emerging technologies such as 3D printers, robotics, art supplies, and circuitry kits.

 Reservations